Jordan-360/Jordan-360/README.md

 - **Education:**
   - Bachelor’s of Science (B.S.) in Software Development (Grand Canyon University, 2025)

-  - Associate’s of Arts (A.A.), Computer Science Focused (Pierce Community College, 2021)
+  - Associate’s of Arts (A.A.), Computer Science (Pierce Community College, 2021)

 - **Experience:**
   - Operations Manager & IT Support / Developer at Timberline Development, Inc